denten-books/plain-text/0-chapter.md

 that any attempt to articulate the idea cannot attain its full expressive potential without a thick description of its base particulates.

-Luckily for us, reading and writing of texts are not esoteric activities.
+Luckily for us, reading and writing are not esoteric activities.
 They are readily available to phenomenological introspection.
-I will therefore occasionally encourage readers to encounter the immediate contexts of reading
-anew: to put down the book, to lean away from the screen, and to look at these objects with strange eyes.
-In this movement, I want to disrupt habituated intuitions of the mind, pitting them against knowledge "at hand" and fingertip
+I will therefore occasionally encourage readers to encounter the immediate context of their reading anew: to put down the book or to lean away from the screen and to look at them with strange eyes.
+In this movement, I want to disrupt the mind's habituated intuitions, pitting them against knowledge "at hand" and fingertip
 knowledge: as when ruffling through the pages or typing at a keyboard.
-How ephemeral is the text, for example?
+How ephemeral are texts, for example?
 The question can be made more palpable by
-asking: What can the reader do with this text, here and now?
+asking: What can the reader do with *this* text, here and now?
 Are readers able to copy and paste?
 Do they have *legal* permissions to quote at length, to perform publicly, or to otherwise remediate?